buildpacks/rfcs/text/0000-execution-environments.md

 [unresolved-questions]: #unresolved-questions

 - "env" is overloaded as a word since we also use it for environment variables.
 Is there a better word here?
+While "env" is overloaded, it matches the intent.
 - Should there be builders that are specific to an execution environment?
 What about `include` or `exclude`?
+No reason right now to restrict builders to an execution environment.
 - Should the execution environments be an enum or flexible as a string?
   - enums will help encourage standardization across buildpacks and platforms.
   - strings can help account for use cases we haven't thought of yet.
+We're going to opt for a string to be flexible.
 - Should buildpacks be allowed specify allowlist execution environments?
+We're currently optimizing for app developer flexibility to use the buildpacks as they see fit.
 - What changes are needed in the buildpack registry?
+The buildpack registry will need to expand the index to support the `buildpack.toml`'s `exec-env` field.
 - Does `build.env` need to support execution environments in `builder.toml`?
 - Should the reserved exec env strings be namespaced?
+We're going to reserve the `/` character for namespacing if needed in the future.
 - Instead of creating a new label, should we stash it into a JSON label?
+The current JSON blobs are exports of lifecycle files, so we're going to create a new one for now.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes